 Is it likely that a blogger has now invented the philosopher’s stone in health or financial matters?
 And why should this groundbreaking insight now be superior to processes that have worked for all time and have not been falsified?

 The fact that a concept or method has not yet been falsified in natural sciences gives it a very high weight.
-A shortcut to losing weight (i.e., abstain from either exercise or healthy eating) hardly stands a chance against this.
+A shortcut to losing weight (i.e., abstaining from either exercise or healthy eating) hardly stands a chance against this.

 Truth is what has been established for centuries.
 All those who are looking for shortcuts should remember this.
 They are fighting against the weight of an established and thus not yet falsified concept.